 - Press the Verify Integrity of Game Files button on the Local Files tab.

 Some users have said on forums that the Bad Image error arises for specific Steam games instead of the client software.

-Thus, users can launch the client software, but not the Steam games that the error message pops up for.
+Thus, users can launch the client software, but not the Steam games, for which the error message pops up.